 This approach is – besides being very useful and flexible – also future-proof: we are building a solution within a tool/framework designed for integration with other systems:

 - new source of data required? re-use process as Camel supports all mainstream data sources and data formats

 - new export required? swich from/to other search engine, existing process can easily be redirected to other systems following standard Enterprise Integration Patterns

 Not less important, this toolset is based on our beloved java language.

 For several years now, we are following this approach and feel very confident that this approach will be the preferred one for many years to come.

 And, as we believe this approach could be valuable for a lot of Solr (and other) users, search-solutions is now working on the cleaning and documentation of this ‘Search Companion’ for Solr.
-When firt draft is ready, we’ll publish these artifacts as open source (under Apache License) and hopefully the communicty gives this approach a try!
+When the first draft is ready, we’ll publish these artifacts as open source (under Apache License) and hopefully the communicty gives this approach a try!